raissaangnged/Angnged_PDS/README.md

 **Important tasks:**
   * You need to download the "session_4" folder that can be found inside the "Assignment 4" folder, as this includes the annotation files used.
-  * In Exercise 1, make sure to change the 'folder' variable to your respective folder path
+  * In Exercise 1, make sure to change the "folder" variable to your respective folder path